evwt/evwt/markdown/EvStore.md

 this.$evstore.store.foo = 'bar';
 ```

-> State is saved to a file `evwt-store.json` in your app's working directory.
+> State is saved to a file `evwt-store.json` in the [userData](https://www.electronjs.org/docs/api/app#appgetpathname) directory.
 This can be customized by passing options into `activate`.
 See reference below.